Here's the single biggest myth in NSW motor accident claims: if you were at fault, you get nothing.

 What fault doesn't block:

-- The statutory benefits listed above, for the first 52 weeks.
+- The statutory support listed above, for the window it runs.

 - Your right to have your claim properly assessed.

-- Your right to the same treatment a not-at-fault claimant would get, during the 52-week window.
+- Your right to the same treatment a not-at-fault driver would get, while the support runs.

 The exclusions — where statutory benefits are actually blocked

-There are a small number of fault-related exclusions under MAIA 2017 where statutory benefits can be refused or stopped, typically involving:
+There are a small number of fault-related exclusions in NSW where statutory benefits can be refused or stopped, typically involving:

 - Driving under the influence of alcohol or drugs above the legal limit.